architect/plugin-remix/examples/advanced/README.md

 ### remix.config.js

-Since `app-directory` is set in app.arc, it is required to mirror this setting in Remix configuration:
+Since `app-directory` is set in app.arc, this setting should be mirrored in Remix configuration:

 ```js
 module.exports = {